 We compete primarily based on service quality, product performance, technological innovation, price and reputation, among other factors.
-We believe that our investment in enhancing and expanding our Next-Gen Solutions portfolio, coupled with investment in our go-to-market capabilities, will favor our competitive position.
+We believe that our investment in enhancing and expanding our IT solutions and services, coupled with investment in our go-to-market capabilities, will favor our competitive position.
 For more information on the competitive risks we face, see "Risk Factors" (Part I, Item 1A of this Form 10-K).